 Use the Video Sentiment question to gather continuous feedback on video media.

 Respondents can react to the video at any point while it is playing, by moving a slider.
-Each interaction with the slider is recorded during playback and is time-stamped for reporting purposes.
-You can even allow for comments to be made during video playback.
+Each interaction with the slider is recorded and is time stamped for reports.
+You can also allow respondents to comment.

 - Click the Question link on the survey page where you would like to add the Video Sentiment question.